Autonomous-Racing-PG/ar-tu-do/CPP_STYLE_GUIDE.md

 All C++ source files SHOULD have the extension `.cpp`.

-All C++ header files SHOULD have the extension `.h` and SHOULD be place in the `include` directory of the ROS Packages `src` directory.
+All C++ header files SHOULD have the extension `.h` and SHOULD be placed in the `include` directory of the ROS Packages `src` directory.

 If a file mainly contains definition or implementation of a class, the file SHOULD be named *snake_cased* after the class name e.g. `class MyOwnClass` results to the filename `my_own_class.h/.cpp`